Jessica Friesen: Racing career

 Zemken attended her first dirt race when she was two weeks old, and grew up supporting her father's dirt career.
 She started in kart racing after her father repaired karts and constructed a backyard track, which was followed by racing competitively.
 Zemken competed in karts for six years and won two local track championships before moving open-wheel cars.
 By the age of 14, she had won five track championships and over 100 feature races.

-She began competing full-time in the Sportsman class at Afton Speedway in 2001.
-Zemken also competed in the DIRT Sportsman division at Utica-Rome Speedway, winning the track championship in 2004.
+Zemken began competing full-time in the Sportsman class at Afton Speedway in 2001.
+She also competed in the DIRT Sportsman division at Utica-Rome Speedway, winning the track championship in 2004.

 In 2009, Zemken was honored as an Outstanding Woman in Racing by the Northeast Dirt Modified Hall of Fame.

 In 2010, Zemken joined Tony Stewart Racing to compete in a "true outlaw" sprint car schedule that included starts in the World of Outlaws and All Star Circuit of Champions.

 In March 2021, Halmar Friesen Racing announced Friesen would make her NASCAR Camping World Truck Series debut in the Pinty's Dirt Truck Race at Bristol Motor Speedway.
 However, she did not make the event after the qualifying heat races were canceled due to rain.
 Serving as a teammate to her husband, the Friesens would have been the first spouses to compete in the same NASCAR race since Elton Sawyer and Patty Moise in the 1990s.
 After failing to qualify at Bristol, Friesen would enter Truck Series' other dirt race, the Corn Belt Weekend at Knoxville Raceway, in July, which she did qualify for.
 She ran the same two races in 2022.
 Her husband Stewart stated on SiriusXM NASCAR Radio on December that she would return to drive for HFR in the Bristol dirt race in 2023 and that Layne Riggs, who also drove the No. 62 truck part-time in 2022, would drive that truck at least part-time in 2023 with the possibility of a full season if additional sponsorship is found.
 If Riggs had been able to run full-time, Jessica would likely have driven a part-time third truck for HFR in the Bristol dirt race.
 It would have been the team's first time fielding a third truck.